 Visit www.familypromisewashingtoncountyoregon.org/ to learn about how this organization works with local families and has made their mission to “end homelessness — one family at a time.”

 Rebuilding Together is a National Charity which supports low-income homeowners with repairs.
 Each year we coordinate volunteers to participate in Rebuilding Day.

 To learn more about Rebuilding Together, visit https://rebuildingtogether.org/

 Bike there!
 Bus there!
 Rideshare!
 Alternative Transportation Sundays

 Lift up the community, health, caring for God’s creation, and personal lifestyle commitments.
 Saving energy and carbon emissions is a huge benefit of this event.
 Just as important are fun and community-building.

-We also coordinate the donation of Christmas baskets and gifts – clothing, housewares, tools, equipment and children’s toys for our nearby neighbors in need.
-In 2018 we worked with Vose Elementary School in Beaverton to provide food and gifts to 20 families.
+We also coordinate the donation of Christmas baskets and gifts – clothing, housewares, tools, equipment, and children’s toys for our nearby neighbors in need.

 We also work with:

 The Mission and Outreach Committee focuses our efforts on increasing awareness of important global concerns.
 It sponsors and recruits participation in activities that address these concerns.

 We are highly concerned about our effects on the environment at local and global levels.
 We have taken steps to make our church building more energy-efficient and we have examined our carbon footprints to assess how we are affecting creation.
 Learn more >>>